johnschoeman/sprinkles-of-functional-programming/deck.md

 - Initial Requirement: Clients Import CSV
 - *and then* New Requirement: .xlsx + .csv
-- *and then* New Requirement: New Client, New Format
+- *and then* New Requirement: New currency format
-- *and then* a New Requirement
+- *and then* a New Requirement...
-- and so on...

 ---